 Nicko McBrain played a huge part in this:

 Primary sources for this feature: Uncredited 1987 interview, Run To The Hills – The Authorised Biography (Mick Wall, 2001), Bruce Dickinson – Flashing Metal With Iron Maiden And Flying Solo (Joe Shooman, 2007), The History Of Iron Maiden, Part 1: The Early Days (DVD, 2004).
-Classic Rock’s “Iron Maiden: Hope And Glory” (Paul Elliott, 2011).
+Classic Rock’s “Iron Maiden: Hope And Glory” (Paul Elliott, 2011), What Does This Button Do?
+(Bruce Dickinson, 2017).